sneha-builds/my-rhythm-game/README.md

-# 🌧️ RhythmVerse
+# my-rhythm-game
 ### A Modular Multi-Sensory Rhythm Game Engine

-**RhythmVerse** is a high-performance, browser-based rhythm game platform built with **React** and **HTML5 Canvas**.
+**my-rhythm-game** is a high-performance, browser-based rhythm game platform built with **React** and **HTML5 Canvas**.
 Designed with a "Core Engine, Multiple Skins" philosophy, it decouples rhythm logic from visual rendering, allowing for vastly different aesthetic experiences (Rain, Cyber, Samurai, Synthwave) powered by the same underlying precision engine.

----

 ## 🚀 Overview
 Unlike traditional web-based games that rely on moving DOM elements, RhythmVerse uses a custom-built **Canvas Engine** to ensure 60FPS performance and a **Web Audio API** controller for zero-latency sound synthesis.